The Conver Ambi was an early expansionist relativist empire that was a cause of the Second Empires War.

 For much of the war, stargates were rarely destroyed.
 They were too expensive and sacred to the Conver Ambi, and this helped make the Second Consolidation War extremely short compared to the First or the Version War.
 Towards the end however, when defeat seemed certain, some of the Geminga Orthodoxy began adopting a Scorched Earth policy, imploding stargates just when the Dominion or Metasoft forces were coming through, a devastating tactic (both to the invading fleet and to the luckless inhabitants of the local system) and one that was to be revived with terrible effect by NoCoZo mercenary forces, and isolated commanders of both sides, during the Version War some seven centuries later.
 Relativist fleets were also used, but most were stopped or completed their missions within a century.
 However the lessons from long-range ultrascale warfare would be the foundation of the Version War tactics.

 The War ended with the Ian Treaty 3932 AT, where the Conver Limis, Geminga Orthodoxy, Metasoft and Solar Dominion settled on a ceasefire.
 The two major empires were too busy assimilating the former Conver Ambi systems to care about the remaining parts.
 The Geminga Orthodoxy had adopted a fanatic defense posture that would in the long run bankrupt them, undermine their faith, and make them easy pickings for the Dominion; but in the short run made even the major empires wary of attacking them.
-Conver Limnis instead turned outwards, briefly flowering as the Ambi Limnis into one of the most significant local renaissances of known history, and becoming the precursor to the Second Federation.
+Conver Limnis instead turned outwards, briefly flowering as the Ambi Limnis into one of the most significant local renaissances of known history.

-The Geminga Orthodoxy eventually dissolved, remaining in name only, but has now become assimilated as a prefecture.
-The Conver Limnis remained independent and actually did well before and during the Second Federation, but was then absorbed by the Dominion during the early Second Federation period before breaking free again in the wake of the Version War.
+The Geminga Orthodoxy eventually dissolved, remaining in name only, but was eventually assimilated as a prefecture.
+The Conver Limnis remained independent and actually did well during the Integration, but was then absorbed by the Dominion before breaking free again in the wake of the Version War.